Lilica Boal: Return to Cape Verde

 In 1980, after a military coup brought João Bernardo Vieira into power in Guinea-Bissau, she returned to Cape Verde and began working as inspector-general of education.
 She then worked at the Instituto Cabo-verdiano de Solidariedade until her retirement.
 She also became the first woman elected to the nascent National Assembly of Cape Verde.

 She was one of the founders, in 1981, of the Organização das Mulheres de Cabo Verde, an organization that aimed to support women's autonomy.
 Boal handled the organization's international partnerships.

-Personal life
+Personal life, death, and legacy

 At the University of Coimbra, she met Manuel Boal, an Angolan medical student and later a fellow freedom fighter.
 The couple married in 1958 and had two daughters, Sara and Baluka, who were raised in part by Lilica Boal's mother during the height of the liberation fight.

+Lilica Boal died in 2024 at age 90, in Praia.
+She was buried in her hometown of Tarrafal.
+On her death, Cabo Verde President José Maria Neves called her "a woman of courage and vision, one of the pillars of our history."
+The Women's Organization of Cape Verde's Professional Training and Qualification Center in Tarrafal has been named in her honor since 2022.